thautwarm/PrettyPrint.jl/README.md

 )
 ```

-## Pretty Print Extension for any other type
+## Pretty print extension for any other type

 ```julia
 using PrettyPrint